justinmoon/zmp/plan_v1.md

 2. **Consolidate scripts**
    - Merge `scripts/e2e.sh` and `scripts/test-ui.sh` into a single `scripts/test-e2e.sh` with flags:
      - `--mode host` / `--mode native`
-     - `--with-ui` to run the Bun/Appium assertions.
+     - `--skip-ui-tests` to disable the Bun/Appium assertions.
    - Ensure the script can start/stop the host HTTP server (Python) when in host mode and skip it in native mode.

 3. **Appium UI tests**